dolbeysystems/fusion-cac-web-docs/content/account-navigation/navigation-tree/time-tracking-viewer/_index.md

 ![Time Tracking Viewer in the Navigation Tree](TimeTrackViewer.png)

-The Time Tracking Viewer allows for time-tracking on 4 types of documents
+The Time Tracking Viewer allows for time-tracking on four types of documents:
 - Denial worksheets
 - Audit worksheets
 - Documentation Reviews